 After praying for some time, suddenly the pig's tooth burst into flames by itself!
 The whole village saw it and were amazed.
 Many believed the message, and dedicated their lives to Jesus Christ.

 Today we have a church of more than 300 Churu people.
-We constantly teach God's Word to them through stories because they are very simple people who struggle to understand concepts except in story form.
+We constantly teach God's Word to them through stories because they are people who struggle to understand concepts except in story form.

 God's grace and love is resting upon the Churu Christians.
 For the first time ever they have joy and peace, and they no longer live under the power of demons.
 Jesus has set them free!
 We sent teams of strong young men back into the mountains with clothes and blankets to help our new Churu brothers and sisters.